zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/create-adb/create-adb.md

-# Provision an Autonomous Database (ADB)
+# Create an Autonomous Database Instance (ADB)

 ## Introduction

-This lab walks you through the steps to provision a new Autonomous Data Warehouse (ADW) instance.
+This lab walks you through the steps to create a new Autonomous Data Warehouse (ADW) instance.

 <!--- This is a comment -->